zuercher/bash-personal/README.md

 1. File...
 Import... open `configs/Personal.terminal`, and set config as default.
-2. Run `./configs/TerminalShortcuts.sh` to add ⌘⌥← and ⌘⌥→ shortcuts
+2. Run `./configs/Shortcuts.sh` to add ⌘⌥← and ⌘⌥→ shortcuts
-   for navigating Terminal tabs.
+   for navigating Terminal tabs and so forth.
 3. Run `./configs/disable_power_chime.sh` to disable the power chime sound when a power adapter is plugged in.